Gip-Gip/egui-plotter/README.md

 egui-plotter = "0.1.0"
 ```

+**It is also heavily recommended you disable feathering in your egui context,
+as not only does it slow things down but it causes artifacts with certain plots.**

+See line 24 example below to see how to disable feathering.

 ## Examples

-Here's a simple plotter example being run on naitive eframe.
+Here's a simple plotter example being run on native eframe.
 Derived from
 [eframe](https://docs.rs/eframe/0.22.0/eframe/index.html#usage-native) and
 [plotters](https://docs.rs/plotters/0.3.4/plotters/index.html#quick-start).